sentrywave/parlyconnect-service/README.md

 # ParlyConnect

-ParlyConnect is a civic technology that promotes Government to Citizen Interaction to increase accountability and transparency.
-The app allows citizens and members of parliament to communicate and share opinions.
-Citizens can view and vote in support or against Bills.
-Citizens can also petition the government through digital signatures.
-MPs can view how their constituents feel about a certain topic through votes and chats.
+ParlyConnect is a Civic Technology that aims to increase transparency and accountability  by facilitating Citizen to Government interaction.
+The app allows citizens to communicate with members of the National Assembly and Senate, sharing their opinions and complaints.
+Citizens can view and vote in support or against tabled Bills and petition the government through digital signatures (unique +263 prefixed phone numbers).
+Members can be informed on how their constituents feel about certain topics through polls and chats thus assisting in their perform legislative, representative and oversight functions.